Eurico-M/my-cachyos/README.md

 Turns out, you can have multiple shells on your system and, as long as you use the correct syntax, you can run scripts from multiple shells.

 For instance, I wrote a script in Zsh thinking that's what CachyOS was using.
-But because the script is written correctly, and I use the correct shebang (the first line on the script that tells the system what shell to use, in this case `#!/usr/bin/zsh`, it works just fine.
+But because the script is written correctly, and I use the correct shebang (the first line on the script that tells the system what shell to use, in this case `#!/usr/bin/zsh`), it works just fine.

 ### Useful commands:

 `fish_config` opens a nice GUI to configure stuff.
+`exec fish` restarts fish and loads any eventual new stuff we put in config.fish

 ### Fastfetch